-Pursuant to the Dodd-Frank Act and SEC rules related thereto, public companies are required to disclose the use of tin, tantalum, tungsten and gold (collectively, "conflict minerals") mined from the Democratic Republic of the Congo and adjoining countries (the "covered countries") if a conflict mineral(s) is necessary to the functionality of a product manufactured, or contracted to be manufactured, by the company; the initial disclosure is due May 2014.
-The rules require us to perform a reasonable inquiry into the country of origin of any conflict minerals in our products to determine if those conflict minerals may have originated from a covered country.
+Public companies are required to disclose the use of tin, tantalum, tungsten and gold (collectively, "conflict minerals") mined from the Democratic Republic of the Congo and adjoining countries (the "covered countries") if a conflict mineral(s) is necessary to the functionality of a product manufactured, or contracted to be manufactured, by the company.

-We may determine, as part of these inquiries, that certain products or components we obtain from our suppliers contain conflict minerals.
-Because our global supply chain is complex, can have multiple layers, and some layers may change without our knowledge, we may not, as a result of our efforts, be able to (i) conclude that all our products are free from conflict minerals that may have originated in the covered countries; or (ii) verify the origins of the relevant minerals used in our products, which, in either event, could lead to the need for additional due diligence procedures or investigations as well as additional expense.
-If we are unable to conclude that all our products are free from conflict minerals originating from covered countries, this could have a negative impact on our business or reputation.
+We may determine, as part of our compliance efforts, that certain products or components we obtain from our suppliers contain conflict minerals.
+If we are unable to conclude that all our products are free from conflict minerals originating from covered countries, this could have a negative impact on our business, reputation and/or results of operations.
 We may also encounter challenges to satisfy customers who require that our products be certified as conflict free, which could place us at a competitive disadvantage if we are unable to substantiate such a claim.
-Implementation of the rules could also affect the sourcing and availability of some of the minerals used in the manufacture of products or components we obtain from our suppliers, including our ability to obtain products or components in sufficient quantities and/or at competitive prices.
+Compliance with these rules could also affect the sourcing and availability of some of the minerals used in the manufacture of products or components we obtain from our suppliers, including our ability to obtain products or components in sufficient quantities and/or at competitive prices.